-The Associate of Science Degree is designed for students planning to transfer to a 4-year college or university and requires a minimum of 60 credit hours with a cumulative CCC grade point average of 2.00 or higher.
-A minimum of 41 of these credit hours must be completed in the General Education Core curriculum with a grade of "C" or better.
-The remaining degree requirements are comprised of 19 credit hours or more in the student's elected program of study (with an emphasis in the Physical and Biological Science, Mathematics, and/or Technical areas).
-Courses numbered below 100 and Special Topics courses (298) will not be counted toward this degree.
+The Associate of Science Degree is designed for students planning to transfer to a college or university and requires a minimum of 60 credit hours.
+All courses included in the degree must be completed with a grade of "C" or better.
+A minimum of 35 of these credit hours must be completed in the Arizona General Education Curriculum (AGEC-S).
+The remaining degree requirements are comprised of 25 credit hours or more in the student's elected program of study.

+Courses numbered 100 or above which transfer as equivalent, departmental elective credit (DEC) or general elective credit (E) will be counted toward this degree.
+Special Topics courses (298) will not be counted toward this degree.